Just-In-Time Objectives: A General Approach for Specialized AI Interactions

 Another strong motivator of our work is the problem of generic LLMs.
 Emerging research presents evidence of the homogenizing impacts of generic LLM outputs for both individual-level~\cite{padmakumar2024does, lee2025criticalThinking,kumar2025humanCreativity, chakrabarty2024artOrArtifice} and population-level creativity~\cite{anderson2024homogenization, wu2024generativemonoculture, doshi2024generative, wenger2025we, messeri2024artificial}.
 From LLMs, we observe an uncanny valley of model behaviors that appear divergent, but are not fully random, and yet effortful to meaningfully steer~\cite{UganderEpstein2024Art}.
 Worryingly, at a population level, LLMs appear to promote monocultures, steering users towards homogeneous, convergent thinking even when individual outputs appear creative~\cite{anderson2024homogenization, doshi2024generative}.
 One response is that we need pluralistic modeling approaches that better represent the diversity of the population~\cite{feng2024model, feng2024modular} and account for pluralistic values~\cite{sorensen2024value, sorenson2024pluralistic}.
 Another response is that we need mechanisms for greater and more sustainable participation in the development and maintenance of LLMs~\cite{suresh2024participation, huang2024CCAI}.
 We share a concern about the risks of current LLM tools promoting monocultures, and our work explores whether even generic models can be effectively coaxed into specific, divergent variants with just-in-time objectives.
+In contrast with approaches that specialize LLM behavior with domain- or task-specific context~\cite{wadhwa2025evalagents, lin2024wildbench}, our approach aims for user-specific specialization that can generalize across tasks and domains.
 We posit that if we can grant users on-demand access to specific, divergent model behaviors, they may be able to break away from generic model outputs and actualize their unique creative voice.